donal/odnd-junior-3lbb/README.md

 Clerics can increase their Wisdom by 1 point by lowering their Strength by 3 points.

 Clerics can increase their Wisdom by 1 point by lowering their Intelligence by 2 points.

+Thieves can increase their Dexterity by 1 point by lowering their Intelligence by 2 points and their Wisdom by 1 point.

 ## Hit points